anantgupta2/DRL_Group2_DDPG_TD3/README.md

 ### Visualizations
-The [notebook](./DDPG+TD3_notebook.ipynb) provides interactive results and visualizations for Reacher-v5.
-Here we provide the other results -
+The [notebook](./algorithm_comparison.ipynb) provides an interactive way to run and compare all algorithms.
+Here we provide comparison plots for all environments:

 ![Ant-v5 Comparison](results/Ant-v5_comparison.png)